Ben-D-Anderson/NanoPay/README.md

 # NanoPay

-**Warning: This project is immature and may not function 100% correctly.
+**Warning: This project is a work-in-progress and may not function 100% correctly.
 There is also a lack of documentation.**

 A self-hostable payment processor for the [NANO cryptocurrency](https://www.nano.org).
 This project uses the standard concept of 'payments' to abstract away the blockchain and function as a simple, high-level payment processor.